InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

 ## Inventory Authentication <a name="inventoryauthentication"></a>

 The capability to sign a bid request is to provide assurance to the buyer that this unit of inventory is what it claims to be (e.g., to prevent `domain-spoofer.com` from posing as `domain.com`).
 This practice becomes particularly important in complex supply chains where a buyer may not have a trust relationship with all intermediaries.
-This feature referred to as "ads.cert" can be used on its own, but is most effective in conjunction with the IAB ads.txt specification (refer to [iabtechlab.com/ads-txt](https://iabtechlab.com/ads-txt)).
+This feature referred to as “ads.cert” can be used on its own, but is most effective in conjunction with the IAB ads.txt specification (refer to [iabtechlab.com/ads-txt](https://iabtechlab.com/ads-txt)).

 When used together, an exchange can present a bid request to buyers with the assurances *"I am authorized to sell inventory for the publisher of `domain.com` AND this unit of inventory is in fact from `domain.com`."*